-Common exercises done with incorrect form can cause more damage than you anticipate, cautions Protima Tiwary.
+Common exercises for runners done with incorrect form can cause more damage than you anticipate, cautions Protima Tiwary.

 You’ve decided to get into shape, you are all set to hit the gym, you’ve got your workout gear in place, and you’re all charged up to sweat it out.
 Great job!
 Take a pause and congratulate yourself, because it takes a lot of willpower and determination to get started too!

 Now that you’re here, we’re sure you’ll be expecting results.
 It takes time, a lot of hard work, a great diet, and most importantly, the right form, to see the strength in your body grow.
 If your form is wrong, not only will you struggle to see results, but also increase your chances of injury!
 While you might have trainers and coaches around you to correct your form, there will be times when you might be alone.
 Luckily for you, there is a way of checking if you’re doing an exercise right.